 - You are a trustee and have been accused of misconduct, or aren’t sure how to respond to a demanding or unreasonable beneficiary.

-- You are a beneficiary worried about a trustee’s competence or honesty.
+- You are a beneficiary and concerned about a trustee’s impartiality, honesty, or competence.

-- You are a trustee and a beneficiary has asked you for an accounting.
+- You are a beneficiary and a trustee has refused to provide you with the accounting you requested.

-- You are a beneficiary and a trustee has refused to give you an accounting.
+- You are a beneficiary and a trustee will not respond to your questions or communication.

 - You are a co-trustee and your fellow co-trustee is uncooperative.